The three-point Pick-Nevanlinna interpolation problem on the polydisc: Introduction and statement of results

 \section{Introduction and statement of results}

-The problem alluded to in the title of this work is the following (in this work, $\D$ will denote the open unit disc with centre $0\in\C$): \begin{itemize} \item[$(*)$] Let $X_1,\ldots,X_{N}$ be distinct points in $\D^n$ and let $w_1,\ldots,w_{N}\in\D.$ Characterize those data $\{(X_j,w_j):1\leq j\leq N\}$ for which there exists a holomorphic function $F:\D^n\longrightarrow\D$ such that $F(X_j)=w_j, \ j=1,\ldots,N.$ \end{itemize} This, in the case $n=1$, was solved by Pick in $1916$ and the properties of an interpolant $F,$ whenever it exists, were studied by Nevanlinna.
-Sarason's proof \cite{sarason:ftp67} opened up a new paradigm for approaching $(*)$ for $n\geq 2.$ This approach led to Agler's solution to {\em a version of $(*)$}: characterizing those $\{(X_j,w_j):1\leq j\leq N\},$ for any $n\geq 2,$ that admit an interpolant in the Schur--Agler class.
-This stems from Agler's solution \cite{ag:ftp88} of $(*)$ for $n=2.$
+The problem alluded to in the title of this work is the following (in this work, $\D$ will denote the open unit disc with centre $0\in\C$): \begin{itemize} \item[$(*)$] Let $X_1,\dots,X_{N}$ be distinct points in $\D^n$ and let $w_1,\dots,w_{N}\in\D.$ Characterize those data $\{(X_j,w_j):1\leq j\leq N\}$ for which there exists a holomorphic function $\Phi:\D^n\longrightarrow\D$ such that $\Phi(X_j)=w_j, \ j=1,\dots,N.$ \end{itemize} This, in the case $n=1$, was solved by Pick in $1916$ and the properties of an interpolant $\Phi,$ whenever it exists, were studied by Nevanlinna.
+Sarason's proof \cite{sarason:ftp67} opened up a new paradigm for approaching $(*)$ for $n\geq 2.$ This approach led to Agler's solution to {\em a version of $(*)$}: characterizing those $\{(X_j,w_j):1\leq j\leq N\},$ for any $n\geq 2,$ that admit an interpolant in the Schur--Agler class: see \cite[Theorem 11.90]{agmac:ftp02}.
+This stems from Agler's solution \cite{ag:ftp88} of $(*)$ for $n=2.$ Ball and Trent in \cite{ball:ftp98} provided a simpler proof of Agler's solution\,---\,also see \cite{ball:ftp99}\,---\,and found a parametrization of all Schur--Agler-class interpolants.

 Agler's solution to $(*)$ for $n=2$ relies on And\^{o}'s inequality \cite{ando:ftp63} (see also the article \cite{agmac:ftp99} by Agler--McCarthy).
-For $n\geq 3,$ the Schur--Agler class is {\em strictly} smaller than the class $\{F\in H^{\infty}(\D^n):\sup_{\D^n}|F|\leq 1\}$ (i.e., the Schur class).
-There have thus been many articles in the last two decades that have dwelt on the problem $(*).$ We shall not cite all of these works: we refer the reader to the articles \cite{cw:ftp94}, \cite{ham:ftp013} and to the works listed in the references therein.
-However, despite all the results obtained so far, where matters stand at this moment, one is faced with two difficulties: \begin{itemize} \item[$(i)$] The currently known characterizations for a Schur-class interpolant are not amenable to any computational procedure of checking or search. \item[$(ii)$] One has little knowledge of the structure of the interpolant $F\in\hol(\D^n;\D)$ whenever it exists. \end{itemize}
+For $n\geq 3,$ the Schur--Agler class is {\em strictly} smaller than the class $\{\Phi\in H^{\infty}(\D^n):\sup_{\D^n}|\Phi|\leq 1\}$ (i.e., the Schur class).
+There have thus been several articles in the last two decades that have dwelt on the problem $(*).$ Apart from the aforementioned works, we refer the reader to the articles \cite{cw:ftp94}, \cite{ham:ftp013} and to the works listed in the references therein.
+However, despite all the results obtained so far: \begin{itemize} \item[$(i)$] The known characterizations for a Schur-class interpolant, when $n\geq 2,$ involve searching for a positivity condition through a {\em large} space of parameters. \item[$(ii)$] Until very recently, one had little knowledge of the structure of the interpolant $\Phi\in\hol(\D^n;\D)$ whenever it exists. \end{itemize}